Frequently Asked Questions - Performance

 What if my manager/supervisor didn't have a check-in conversation with me?

-Managers/supervisors (this includes anyone who is supervising a non-represented employee) are responsible for managing performance and facilitating performance conversations as required by UC Berkeley's performance program for non-represented staff.
-This information is included in the Achievement Criteria for managers/supervisors.
-You are entitled to discuss scheduling a check-in conversation.
-If you are met with resistance, you should contact your HR Partner with questions/concerns.
+Any manager/supervisor who is supervising a non-represented employee is responsible for managing performance and facilitating performance conversations as required by UC Berkeley's performance program and PPSM 23This information is included in the Achievement Criteria for managers/supervisors.

 Coaching